General Artist Statement

 Photography has long been regarded as one of the most democratic art forms.
 It is much more accessible to those who come from a lower socioeconomic standing.
 With the click of a button, you can readily express complex ideas.
 The information communicated is specific to the photographer.
 It is because of these attributes that I was able to enter into the space of creating art.

 My work in photography reflects the perspective of a neurodivergent person.
 My work is driven by my desire to highlight injustices.
-In the two series Isolation and Invisible People, I channel my anger at a failed capitalist system that has demoralized people who do not fit into its hierarchical system.
+In Invisible People, I channel my anger at a failed capitalist system that has demoralized people who do not fit into its hierarchical system.
+In The Places the Invisible sleep I look at the world from the lens of a person looking for a safe place to sleep.
+With Everyone has Gone to the Rapture I explore my isolation.

-My hope is that seeing these images it will inspire others to look at the world around them and do what they can to cause social change even if it is on a small scale.
+I hope that seeing these images will inspire others to look at the world around them and do what they can to cause social change, even on a small scale after all the system isn't set up for one person to save the world alone.